 Information by Student Group

-Our Student Financial Assistance website has content relevant for all OSAP students at Ryerson University.
+Our Student Financial Assistance website has content relevant for all OSAP students at Toronto Metropolitan University (TMU).
 However, some student groups have additional information that is important to note for OSAP purposes.

 Student Financial Assistance has organized this additional information for specific student groups below.
 For the student groups listed below, please expand your section to get information on common questions that students ask.